 The total distance of the trek to and from the Lost City site is 45km, using the same jungle path.
 It’s estimated that if you factor in the steep uphill and downhill climbs along this route, in both directions, the total distance is around 1.5 times this, meaning you will rack up closer to 65-70km trekking here.

-The standard trek is four days, although some companies offer shorter three-day options and longer options up to six days where you rest for longer periods at some of the camps.
+The standard trek is four days, although some companies offer shorter three-day options and longer options up to six days, where you rest for longer at some of the camps.

-My trek with G Adventures was five days, with the final day being an exclusive trekking route to a Wiwa community, not offered by any other company.
+My trek was five days long, with the final day being an exclusive trekking route to a Wiwa community not offered by any other company except G Adventures.

-There are many companies offering Lost City treks, with many advertised in the town of Santa Marta.
-However, it’s important whom you chose to go with.
+Many companies are offering Lost City treks, with many advertising in the town of Santa Marta.
+However, it’s important who you chose to go with.

-Regardless of what company you choose, I do stress the importance of choosing a company who not only have licensed trekking guides, but who also work alongside the indigenous communities where a member of the Wiwa community is also trekking with you, or where a significant portion of your money for the trek is being given to indigenous communities.
+Regardless of what company you choose, I do stress the importance of choosing a company that not only has licensed trekking guides, but that also works alongside the indigenous communities where a member of the Wiwa community is also trekking with you or where a significant portion of your money for the trek is being given to indigenous communities.

-My number one rule would be that if an indigenous guide will not be with you during your entire time trekking this sacred space, don’t choose that company.
-At the forefront of this kind of partnership is Wiwa Tours whose work it is to support the indigenous people, their rights and their protection at the forefront of this trekking route.
+My number one rule would be that if an indigenous guide is not with you while trekking this sacred space, don’t choose that company.
+At the forefront of this kind of partnership is Wiwa Tours, whose work is to support the indigenous people, their rights and protection at the forefront of this trekking route.

-I trekked to Ciudad Perdida with G Adventures who are working in partnership with Wiwa Tours to ensure exploration here is carried out in the most sustainable and responsible way.
+Trekking the Lost City with G Adventures, working in partnership with Wiwa Tours, ensures that travel to Ciudad Perdida is carried out most sustainably and responsibly.
 I am also a G Adventures Wanderer (official ambassador) working to highlight the positive social impact ethos of the company through adventurous travel trips.

-My Wiwa guide, Gabo said it is special when groups go with an indigenous guide, and that it is the real experience.
+My Wiwa guide, Gabo, said it is special when groups go with an indigenous guide and that it is a real experience.

-It’s also good to note that many of the treks are offered in Spanish only, so check if the tour has either an English-speaking guide or a translator who will accompany you.
-Otherwise you will miss out on a lot of the history and vital information.
+It’s also good to note that many treks are offered in Spanish only, so check if the tour has an English-speaking guide or a translator who will accompany you.
+Otherwise, you will miss a lot of history and vital information.

 How Much Does it Cost to Do the Lost City Trek?

-You can expect to pay in the region of $300 for the basic four-day trek package, and from $600+ for the packages up to six days including accommodation in Santa Marta.
-Usually the same price it applies for four, five or six days with the same company.
+You can expect to pay in the region of $300 for the basic four-day trek package and from $600+ for packages up to six days, including accommodation in Santa Marta.
+Usually, the same price applies for four, five or six days with the same company.

-Usually what is included in the trek cost of the Lost City Trek is:
+What is included in the trek cost of the Lost City Trek

-- At least one night of accommodation in Santa Marta either side of the trek, with luggage storage
+- Usually, at least one night of accommodation in Santa Marta on either side of the trek, with luggage storage.

-- A licensed and trained trekking guide and accompanying indigenous guide
+- A licensed and trained trekking guide and an accompanying indigenous guide.

 - General trekking gear such as walking poles, although I was given a stick from the jungle